-Given impacts of the pandemic, more investors have shifted their financial priorities and sharpened their focus on managing money.
+Over the last few years, more investors have shifted their financial priorities and sharpened their focus on managing money.
 In fact, more than six in 10 investors place a heightened importance on protecting their finances, according to the Financial Priorities study1 from Ameriprise Financial.

-- 62% of respondents said financially preparing for uncertainty is more important now.
+- 62% of respondents said financially preparing for uncertainty is more important.

 - 47% said this will be of long-lasting importance.

-Your Ameriprise financial advisor will help you assess the long-term impact of shifting priorities.
+Your Ameriprise financial advisor will help you assess the long-term impact of shifting priorities and uncertainties.
 With their support, here are actions to consider across three key areas.

 - Stocks.
 One approach to growing savings over time is to implement a diversified, long-term investment portfolio based on personalized recommendations from your advisor.
 This likely includes growth-oriented investments (stocks).
 Your advisor will factor in your financial goals, time horizon and risk tolerance as well as market cycles over time.

 - 401(k) account match.
-If your employer offers a 401(k) plan, most investors will contribute at least the amount they will match.
-Generally, contributions are pre-tax, which can reduce taxable income.
+If your employer offers a 401(k) plan, consider contributing at least the amount they will match.
+Generally, contributions are pre-tax, which can help reduce taxable income.
 The account grows tax-deferred until you retire and take eligible withdrawals for income.

 Safeguards for assets